MiguelCamarenaAlfaro/Configure-AD/README.md

 <img src="https://i.imgur.com/6piKgfb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next, now that I have verified the private IP address of the Domain Controller VM, I opened the Client VM in Microsoft Azure and went to "Settings", "DNS Servers", and then changed the DNS servers to "Custom", added 10.0.0.5, and then saved.
-This will make your client VM restart.
+This will make your client's VM restart.
 </p>
 <br />